Board Game Player Profile – Updated (Topic Discussion)

 The last time I checked my board game player profile on Quantic Foundry was back in October 2019, so just over six months ago.
 I must say, I knew there would be some changes, because I was playing more types of games and with different groups of people, but I didn’t quite expect the types of changes there were.
 So let’s delve into the results from my most recent survey.

-Let’s start with the graph itself – see below.
+Let’s start with the graph itself – see left.
 The red line shows the latest results, the blue line the results from October of last year.

 There are three items that really stand out – at least for me.

 The biggest change is the immersion factor.
 I clearly prefer games that immerse me in another world and take me away from the day-to-day thoughts and worries.
 Maybe it’s not surprising, given the current global situation, but I think there is more to it.
 I always loved theme in games and also always put a lot of value on a game’s artwork, because I’m a very visual person, and a game with a strong theme and beautiful artwork is simply going to be more immersive.
 The graph does show that my appreciation for aesthetics has gone up, so this is another clue.